MDCore/mdcore.github.io/_posts/2019-04-08-postmodern-people-management-I.md

 ---
 ### 68
 Don't forget to stop sometimes and remind yourself that it's just a job, just a company.
 Make sure your team knows you think that.

-If you believe that people need to be coerced into working this will seem to be a dangerous statement to make.
+If you believe you need to coerce people into working this statement might seem dangerous.
 If you see your work as getting out of people's way because they want to do their best work, you're freeing them to choose what is meaningful.

 ---
 ### 69
 It takes a village to raise a team.
-Share the responsibility with your peers and subordinates—we all have strengths and weaknesses.
+Share your responsibilities with your peers and subordinates—we all have strengths and weaknesses.

 ---
 ### 70